 Pupil Premium was introduced in April 2011.
 The Government decided in 2012 the eligibility for Pupil Premium would be extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.

-We are delighted with our 2018/2019 KS2 SATs results, which show that the school has maintained its outstanding standards.
+We are delighted with our most recent figures from 2018/2019 KS2 SATs results, which show that the school has maintained its outstanding standards.
 The results reflect the hard work of all staff; excellent partnership working with parents and a determination to ensure EVERY child succeeds.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 As a school we have a very good track record of ensuring that children make good progress, even though historically levels of attainment can be lower for some children who are eligible for Pupil Premium – this is a national trend.

 When planning our Pupil Premium Strategy for the year ahead, we take a three tiered approach.
 This means we identify areas for whole school development, targeted support for groups of pupils and areas of need and finally, a personalised approach for individuals in need, breaking down barriers to education.